Skip to content

 Recommendation: Standard Approval Process + Flow.
 This is deterministic logic with no ambiguity or natural language component.
 Agentforce would add unnecessary cost and complexity.

 Why not Agentforce?
-No NLU needed, no customer conversation, purely rule-based.
+No NLU needed.
+No customer conversation.
+Purely rule-based.
 A Flow handles this in hours; Agentforce would take weeks and cost per-conversation/credit fees for zero added value.

 Multi-Agent Orchestration